gprMax/GSoC/project-ideas-2026.md

 **Objectives & Deliverables:**
 Develop GPU kernels - prioritising CUDA - to handle the injection of the incident field at the TF/SF interfaces.
 Move the DPW 1D FDTD auxiliary Cython update (used to calculate the incident field) to the GPU.
-Optimize the storage, as needed, of the TF/SF boundary fields to ensure coalesced memory access during the main update loop.
+Optimise the storage, as needed, of the TF/SF boundary fields to ensure coalesced memory access during the main update loop.
 Create a small testing suite of simple models to compare the GPU-accelerated plane wave results against the existing Cython implementation to ensure numerical consistency.

 **Expected outcome:** Enable the use of TF/SF sources when the user executes gprMax on a GPU